-Spinnerbaits in the Fall: Ripping the V-9
+Spinnerbaits in the Fall: Speed Is Key

 The fall transition begins slowly, but with the first few cold fronts comes drastically colder air—and big changes in water temps.